What is Total Productive Maintenance (TPM)?

 - 10% improvement in plant yield

 Asella Malt, in Ethiopia, conducted a six-month pilot project at the start of 2011 to assess the value of TPM.
 Because the boiler plant is a major bottleneck in malt manufacturing, the study focused on this equipment and benchmarked productivity and OEE at the beginning.

 By June 2011, Asella Malt’s OEE had improved from 70.35% to 80.23%, with a reduction in total losses from 64.48 hours in January to 23.55 hours in June — a 63.5% reduction.

 Managing TPM with a CMMS

-A Computerized Maintenance Management System (CMMS) is an essential tool in the implementation and management of steps four through ten of the TPM process, giving you reliable, clean data to maximize the program’s effectiveness.
+A Computerized Maintenance Management System (CMMS) is an essential tool in applying TPM to your organization, giving you reliable, clean, and real-time data to maximize the program’s effectiveness.